Viren070/EmuHaven/README.md

 Download the latest release from [here](https://github.com/Viren070/Emulator-Manager/releases/latest) by scrolling to the bottom and downloading the exe from the assets.

-Note: [0.9.3](https://github.com/Viren070/Emulator-Manager/releases/tag/v0.9.3) is the last version that had support for using files that can be set by the user.
-This feature will be added back in a later release
+Note: [0.9.3](https://github.com/Viren070/Emulator-Manager/releases/tag/v0.9.3) is the last version that comes packaged with the necessary files. v0.11.1 allows you to use custom files instead of being restricted to the sources predefined in the app.
+These are shown at the bottom of this page.

 ## Features